xttrust/Tech-Master-Quiz/README.md

 ### Expectations

 - User Expectations:
-  - Users anticipate a seamless and intuitive registration process, allowing them to easily create an account with a unique username.
+  - Users expect a smooth and intuitive registration process, enabling easy account creation with a unique username.
 - Platform Accessibility:
   - Users expect the platform to be accessible on various devices, ensuring a consistent and user-friendly experience, whether on desktop or mobile.
 - Engaging Quiz Content: